 One can find Neumann’s work in many private and public collections throughout the USA, including Nissan Motor Corporation, ADT Securities, Marriott hotels, Baylor College of Medicine, National Space Biomedical Research Institute, 42 Firebirds Restaurants in 15 states nationwide, Polk Museum of Art, Tampa Museum of Art, Leepa Rattner Museum of Art, as well as the City of Tampa and the City of Orlando’s Public Art Collections, and many more.

-In 1991, I moved from New York City, population 8 million, to Aripeka, Florida, a small fishing village of 500 people on the Gulf of Mexico.
-My home and studio are surrounded by more than 14,00 acres of preserved coastal wilderness.
-I hear no traffic.
-Instead, I listen to the fish jump at night, while seeing stars in the water.
-All of this beauty has inspired and influenced me as an artist.
-Every day I’m engaged by its raw, primitive energy.
+After living in New York City for 20 years, I moved to a small fishing village on the West Coast of Florida.
+My home and studio are surrounded by 15,000 of acres of coastal wetlands.
+All this beauty has inspired and influenced me as an artist, and every day I’m engaged by its raw, primitive energy.

-As you view my work from across the room, the illusion of deep space transports you into my paintings.
-But what appears initially as a realistic type of scene when viewed from afar, quickly dissolves into abstraction as you approach the painting, thus offering both the dreamy quality of an imaginary scene from one vantage point, and the pure pleasure of color and texture from another vantage point.
+My painting medium is encaustic, or hot beeswax, which produces beautiful, rich surfaces.
+As you view my work from across the room, the illusion of deep space draws you into my paintings.
+But what appears as a realistic scene when viewed from afar, quickly dissolves into abstraction as you approach the painting, so you can experience both the dreamy quality of an imaginary scene from one vantage point, and the pure pleasure of color and texture from another vantage point.

 “Aripeka resident Leslie Neumann is dedicated to preserving Florida’s wetlands, but the wetlands are scarcely recognizable in her color-infused paintings.
 Instead, they become places inhabited by sorcerers.
 Her swamp grass erupts in flames that appear to have been started by supernatural forces.”